carbonFibreCode/coffee-bistro/README.md

 # Koffee Bistro - A Flutter Coffee Ordering App ☕

-Hey everyone!
-This is my Take Home Assignment, Koffee Bistro, a complete coffee ordering application I built using Flutter.
+Hey everyone! presenting, Koffee Bistro, a complete coffee ordering application I built using Flutter.
 It's been an amazing learning journey, and I'm super excited to share it.
 The goal was to build a beautiful, functional, and clean app from the ground up.

 This wasn't just about making a UI; it was about building a *real* app with a proper architecture, state management, and a focus on a great user experience.